-According to the World Health Organization (“WHO”) the most common symptoms include fever, dry cough, and tiredness.
-The less common symptoms muscle or joint pain, nasal congestion, nausea or vomiting, chills or dizziness, sore throat, diarrhea, conjunctivitis, headache, loss of taste or smell, a rash on skin.
+According to the World Health Organization (“WHO”) the most common symptoms of COVID-19 (“virus”) include fever, cough, tiredness and loss of taste or smell.
+The less common symptoms include aches and pains, headache, sore throat, red or irritated eyes, diarrhoea, a skin rash or discolouration of fingers or toes.
 The most serious symptoms include difficulty breathing or shortness of breath, chest pain or pressure, and loss of speech or movement.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.

 The virus spreads from an infected person to others through respiratory droplets and aerosols when an infected person coughs, sneezes, sings, shouts, or talks.
 The droplets vary in size, from large droplets that fall to the ground rapidly (within seconds or minutes) near the infected person, to smaller droplets, sometimes called aerosols, which linger in the air under some circumstances.